4-thkind/Movie-Recommendation-Model/README.md

 **Initialization:** On mount, watchlist items are mapped to gallery cards via a `weserv.nl` poster proxy.
 The OGL renderer, camera, and scene are constructed from scratch — `PlaneGeometry` with 100×50 segments per card, one mesh and shader per movie, running in a 60fps `requestAnimationFrame` loop.

 **Spin mechanics:** Clicking "Spin It!" picks a random winning movie, computes a target scroll position as `currentIndex + 4×N + offset`, and sets `scroll.target`.
 Each frame eases toward the target at a factor of `0.04`.
 Once delta settles below 0.15, `uWinningTarget` activates the gold glow shader and the confetti burst fires 75 particles.

+The circular gallery does not use any pre-built carousel library.
+Every vertex displacement, every easing curve, every shader uniform is written from scratch in `CircularGallery.js`.
+The component is fully self-contained: it manages its own OGL context, its own animation loop, its own audio synthesis, and its own confetti system.
+It communicates with the rest of the app only through the shared `state` object — reading the watchlist on init and writing the selected movie on win.

 ```mermaid
 %%{init: {'theme': 'dark'}}%%